 What’s changing?

 The way you file sales tax in Virginia will generally stay the same.
 Depending on the electronic filing method you use, you’ll notice changes to the layout, look, and order of some of the form fields.
-By combining the common elements of all 4 forms into a single, easy to use return, we’ll provide a more seamless and efficient experience for sales tax filers.
+If your business typically reports state-exempt sales on food and personal hygiene items, you'll notice that the way you enter exemptions and deductions will be different.

 What's not changing?